sqm-autorate/sqm-autorate/README.md

 with the analytical scripts written in [Julia](https://julialang.org/), and some shell scripting.

+The primary development git branch is [develop\main](../../../../tree/develop/main), with bug fixes and features developed in feature branches before review and merging.

+Periodic releases are performed in the [testing/lua-threads](../../../../tree/testing/lua-threads) branch.

 ### _sqm-autorate.lua_
 _sqm-autorate.lua_ is a Lua implementation of an SQM auto-rate algorithm and it employs multiple [preemptive] threads to perform the following high-level actions in parallel: